Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

-- **Broadcasting** - As discussed earlier, an Learning Brain sends the observations for all its Agents to the Python API when dragged into the Academy's `Training Hub` with the `Train` checkbox checked.
+- **Broadcasting** - As discussed earlier, an Learning Brain sends the observations for all its Agents to the Python API when dragged into the Academy's `Broadcast Hub` with the `Control` checkbox checked.
 This is helpful for training and later inference.
 Broadcasting is a feature which can be enabled all types of brains (Player, Learning, Heuristic) where the Agent observations and actions are also sent to the Python API (despite the fact